Ruapehu or Ngauruhoe Full Day Guided Hike

 Twin Mountains Package

-The summer price (normally $450pp, now just $399pp) includes your guide/s, lunch, return transport accommodation pick-ups from National Park Village or Whakapapa Village, additional footwear and clothing (if required) and a delightful post-trip refreshment.
+Please click on the book now button for all our current pricing.
+Price includes your guide/s, lunch, return transport accommodation pick-ups from National Park Village or Whakapapa Village, additional footwear and clothing (if required) and a delightful post-trip refreshment.

-Transfers are also available for Taupo and Turangi - $75.00 pp.
+Transfers are also available for Taupo and Turangi at an additional charge.